The Times and Sunday Times Good University Guide (2025)

 BA Economics provides you with the analytic skills and intellectual toolbox to help answer these pressing economics questions and many more.
 You will learn how to interpret data, understand (and quantify) the decisions made by individuals, organisations, and governments and evaluate economic policies.

-The programme begins by introducing the foundational principles of Economic Theory.
-The BA then seeks to connect these analytical skills with insights from other Social Sciences such as Politics, International Relations, History and Sociology.
-This flexible programme is designed to allow you to take the skills you learn through an Economics degree and apply them to multiple careers.
+The course begins by introducing the foundational principles of economic theory.
+The BA then seeks to connect these analytical skills with insights from other social sciences such as politics, international relations, history and sociology.
+This flexible degree is designed to allow you to take the skills you learn through an economics degree and apply them to multiple careers.

-You will cover the fundamentals of Economic theory and practice, and as your degree progresses and you discover more about both the subject and about yourself, you have the opportunity to flex this programme in ways that speak to your changing interests and strengths.
+You will cover the fundamentals of economic theory and practice, and as your degree progresses and you discover more about both the subject and about yourself, you have the opportunity to flex this course in ways that speak to your changing interests and strengths.
 This might lead you to choose modules in:

 Amongst many other specialisations.
 This leads to a degree unique to you, where you have played a major part in building the degree you want.

-In the second year, you will progress to topics such as micro and macroeconomics, and quantitative methods, which provide many of the analytical tools used in economics, along with some economics options and one full unit from the social sciences.
+In the second year, you will progress to topics such as micro and macroeconomics and quantitative methods, which provide many of the analytical tools used in economics, along with some economics options and a further module from the social sciences.

-Your final year sees you choosing six modules in economics and two in the social sciences.
+Your final year sees you choosing most of your modules from Economics, along with some additional options from the social sciences.
 We offer a wide range of economics modules, from Public Economics to International Trade, Health Economics to Sports Economics, so you can tailor your studies to suit your aspirations.

 Key facts

-You do not need an A level in Economics Mathematics to enrol in BA Economics.
+You do not need an A level in Economics or Mathematics to enrol in BA Economics.

-Throughout your degree, we’ll supply training in CV writing, interview assessment centres and telephone interviews.
+Throughout your degree, we’ll provide training in CV writing, interview assessment centres, and telephone interviews.
 We are proud of our aspiring economists and aim to nurture the potential in every one of them.

 Find out what it's like to study BA Economics at Lancaster University Management School.